Students Succeed With NASW, From Campus to Career

-#2 Belong to a Community of Social Workers That Looks Out for You
+2. Belong to a Community of Social Workers

 NASW membership includes membership in your state NASW chapter, at no additional cost.
-This dual membership gives you that much-needed connection to social work where you live or study.
+This dual membership gives you that much-needed connection to social work locally.
 Meet other students and practicing social workers at chapter-run events.

 Focus your learning by joining an NASW Specialty Practice Section (SPS).
 SPS tailors resources, information, and education to meet the needs of social workers in 11 practice areas.
 As an added bonus, SPS members can participate in their corresponding MyNASW subcommunity, at no extra charge:

-- Children, Youth, and Schools, which is exclusively for members of the School Social Work; Child Welfare; and Children, Adolescents & Young Adults Specialty Practice Sections.
+- Children, Youth, and Schools, exclusively for members of the School Social Work; Child Welfare; and Children, Adolescents & Young Adults Specialty Practice Sections.

-- Clinical Social Work, Aging, and Health, which is exclusively for members of the Aging; Alcohol, Tobacco, and Other Drugs; Health; Mental Health; and Private Practice Specialty Practice Sections.
+- Clinical Social Work, Aging, and Health, exclusively for members of the Aging; Alcohol, Tobacco, and Other Drugs; Health; Mental Health; and Private Practice Specialty Practice Sections.

-- Social Justice, Administration, and Courts, which is exclusively for members of the Administration/Supervision, Social and Economic Justice & Peace, and Social Work and the Courts Specialty Practice Sections.
+- Social Justice, Administration, and Courts, exclusively for members of the Administration/Supervision, Social and Economic Justice & Peace, and Social Work and the Courts Specialty Practice Sections.

 NASW helps students prepare for their careers in social work while they are still in school.
 NASW membership opens doors for establishing satisfying and successful careers in social work.

-Well before graduation, students across the country check in with the NASW Career Center to explore the many career paths in social work and to get job outlook information.
-Students find career tips and learn how to stand out among other candidates applying for the same jobs and internships.
-And when it's time to search job openings, NASW students can search social work positions in NASW's JobLink database, receive job-opening alerts, and upload their resumes to a candidate database for employers.
+Explore the many career paths in social work and to get job outlook information.
+Get career tips and learn how to stand out among other candidates applying for the same jobs and internships.
+Search social work positions in NASW's JobLink database, receive job-opening alerts, and upload your resume to a candidate database for employers.

 Professionalize your undergraduate experience.
-Students who want to demonstrate a professional commitment to the profession to employers; develop leadership, teamwork, and communications skills; and open career doors volunteer at the NASW national and chapter levels.
+Develop leadership, teamwork, and communication skills; and open career doors volunteer at the NASW national and chapter levels.
 Volunteer for committees and task forces, write for your chapter's newsletter, help plan events, and more.
-Meet the student members on the NASW national board of directors and chapter boards of directors.
+Run to be a student member on NASW's national board of directors or your chapter board of directors.

 Student members roar as one through advocacy organized at the NASW national and chapter levels.

-keeps students current on legislation in Washington, DC, and in their own state capitols.
-In seconds students can add their names to prewritten e-communications to politicians to advance legislation that supports our profession, our clients, and our communities, or to stop or change harmful legislation.
-Sign up for legislative alerts
+Sign up for alerts to stay current on legislation in Washington, DC, and in your own state capitol.
+Add your name to prewritten letters to politicians to advance legislation that supports our profession, our clients, and our communities, or to stop or change harmful legislation.

 Visit your state capitol with your NASW chapter and hear from your state legislators.
-Learn about your chapter’s advocacy efforts and get insights into issues facing people in your state.
+Take part in local advocacy and get insights into issues facing people in your state.
 See how policy is created.

-NASW provides voter participation training and has been working with allied organizations such as Rock the Vote, Young Invincibles, and the Brennan Center for Justice to eliminate barriers to voter registration and turnout, build young people’s political power, protect voting rights, and shield the voting process from hacks and breakdowns.
+NASW works with allied organizations such as Rock the Vote, Young Invincibles, and the Brennan Center for Justice to eliminate barriers to voter registration and turnout, build young people’s political power, protect voting rights, and shield the voting process from hacks and breakdowns.

 From tuition to books, education costs can add up and take years to pay off.
 Through NASW membership, students have access to resources to help them with those costs and student loan management.

-The NASW Foundation hosts scholarships and doctoral fellowships established to assist students pursuing a variety of social work specialties.
-Apply for fellowships in health care and scholarships involving work with African American communities and with American Indian and Latino populations.
-Check eligibility and apply at naswfoundation.org.
+The NASW Foundation offers scholarships and doctoral fellowships to assist students pursuing a variety of social work specialties.

 NASW connects you to student loan management tools and resources.
-Compare and enroll in a student loan repayment program that is best for you.
+Compare and enroll in a student loan repayment program that works for you.

-NASW student members facing ethical dilemmas related to their fieldwork practicum and social work-related legal issues can talk privately with NASW ethics and legal staff.
-These are free services that are highly valued by our student members.
+Members facing ethical dilemmas related to their fieldwork practicum and social work-related legal issues can talk privately with NASW ethics and legal staff.

-NASW's ethics and legal teams also provide self-serve resources to help student members uncover ethics considerations, apply the profession's Code of Ethics appropriately, and understand the social work perspective in legal matters.
+NASW's ethics and legal teams also provide online resources to help student members with ethics considerations, apply the profession's Code of Ethics appropriately, and understand the social work perspective in legal matters.

-When you join NASW, you help ensure that there’s a dedicated practice expert at the national level who advocates for you and for the populations and communities you want to serve.
-Our practice experts work to get you practice tools that discuss and make recommendations about today's social work challenges and successes and help prepare you for your professional social work career.
+Our practice experts develop practice tools that help prepare you for your social work career.
+When you join NASW, you help ensure that there’s a dedicated practice expert at the national level who advocates for you and for the populations and communities you will serve.

 ASI sponsors free risk-management educational workshops co-sponsored by NASW chapters and other hosts.
 These workshops cover social work malpractice issues, such as the extent of personal and organizational liability and recommended strategies for reducing your exposure to a social work malpractice suit.